Video Games Expenditure Credit :

 The Video Games Expenditure Credit (VGEC) is a tax credit incentive designed to support UK-based game developers.
 VGEC can be claimed on qualifying expenditure incurred from 1 January 2024.

-This means that Video Game Development Companies (VGDCs) can claim back some of their UK development costs at the end of their accounting period and receive either a cash credit or money off their tax bill.
+Video Game Development Companies (VGDCs) can claim up to 80% of their UK development costs at the end of their accounting period and receive either a cash credit or money off their tax bill.

-It replaces the previous incentive, Video Games Tax Relief (VGTR); this scheme remains open until 31 March 2027.
+It replaces the previous incentive, Video Games Tax Relief (VGTR); this scheme remains open until 31 March 2027 for companies who begin production on their game before 1 April 2025 (and until 31 March 2025 for those who do not).

-Video Game Development Companies (VGDCs) can claim back 34% of their UK-based core costs as an above-the-line credit.
+Development companies can claim back 34% of their UK-based core costs as an above-the-line credit.

 Eligible companies can claim the lower of: